geektcp/karinpoky/README.md

 We can not restrict the permission of any user when we use theses system. for example use Hive sql,Graph sql,or other sql .

-but if u use kanrinpoky,u can restrict the the permission of any user.
+but if u use karinpoky,u can restrict the the permission of any user.

-kanrinpoky support:
+karinpoky support:
 Hive
 Mysql
 TiDB